b3yond/solidarityGame/CONCEPT.md

 ### Why do I play?

 There is not a real goal in the game, not a real motivation yet.
-Is the fate of the character and their society interesting enough? depends on the inscenation maybe.
+Is the fate of the character and their society interesting enough. depends on the inscenation maybe.

 If Transformation of Capitalism is the goal - how can
 1. the single player have influence on this goal?